Asian Tsunami Disaster

 This project was a partnership between us and the City of Chilliwack’s Aid Response Team (CART) who committed to help build 55 homes.
 We were responsible for the funding of the other 45 homes and had sought partners your for this project to help make a difference not as individuals but as a united people working together to provide relief and hope.

-The houses will be allotted to families that have lost their homes.
-When choosing beneficiary families, a representative of GAiN will act as a member of the Damage Assessment Team (DAT) established by the Divisional Secretary in each provincial division.
-DAT will visit each household affected by the tsunami and authenticate their eligibility.
+The houses were be allotted to families that have lost their homes.
+When choosing beneficiary families, a representative of GAiN acted as a member of the Damage Assessment Team (DAT) established by the Divisional Secretary in each provincial division.
+DAT visited each household affected by the tsunami and authenticated their eligibility.

 The houses were single-storied individual (SI) units.
 Each house had a floor area of 500 square feet with two bedrooms, a living room, kitchen and a toilet.
 Each house was provided with masonry walls with 6” cement blocks, external and internal plastering, timber frame roof with asbestos roof including a polished embedded ply ceiling with tile roofing, plumbing, sanitary fittings, sewage, electrical fittings and finished with painting on the outside and inside.